 We will be starting a new text in English called 'The History Detectives Investigate: London'.
 This is our first non-fiction text of the academic year and we will be writing non-chronological reports and poetry, as well as learning a range of new grammar skills.

 We have lots of exciting lessons still to come in our foundation subjects!
 In Science, we will be learning all about the human digestion system.
 We will be learning about the different types of human teeth and their functions and learn about each process of the digestive system!
 In Art, we will be creating Roman Mosaics.
-Make sure you keep on eye on class dojo for pictures of the final pieces!
+Check out our sketch books below and make sure you keep on eye on class dojo for pictures of the final pieces!
 Finally, we will be learning all about Bhangra in music lessons and will be composing our own pieces of music.